Pain Management

 • Biofeedback – This is a technique used to make subtle changes in your body.
 Biofeedback can help train your brain to react differently to pain.

-• Behavioral therapy – This therapy can help you think in a more healthy way about pain and cope with it better.
+• Behavioral therapy – This therapy can help you think in a healthier way about pain and cope with it better.

-• Physical or occupational therapy – This therapy may help you become more able to perform daily activities.
+• Physical or occupational therapy – These therapies can improve pain and may help you become more able to perform daily activities.

-• Transcutaneous electrical nerve stimulation (TENS) – This treatment uses low electrical energy to relieve pain.
+• Transcutaneous electrical nerve stimulation (TENS) – This treatment uses low electrical energy to locally relieve nerve pain.

 Finding those who provide positive support